-- o objectClassName -- the string "domain" - o handle -- a string representing a registry unique identifier of the domain object instance - o ldhName -- a string describing a domain name in LDH form as described in Section 3 - o unicodeName -- a string containing a domain name with U-labels as described in Section 3
+- objectClassName -- the string "domain" - handle -- a string representing a registry-unique identifier of the domain object instance - ldhName -- a string describing a domain name in LDH form as described in Section 3

-- o variants -- an array of objects, each containing the following values: - relation -- an array of strings, with each string denoting the relationship between the variants and the containing domain object (see Section 10.2.5 for a list of suggested variant relations). - idnTable -- the name of the Internationalized Domain Name (IDN) table of codepoints, such as one listed with the IANA (see IDN tables [IANA_IDNTABLES]). - variantNames -- an array of objects, with each object containing an "ldhName" member and a "unicodeName" member (see Section 3). - o nameservers -- an array of nameserver objects as defined by Section 5.2 - o secureDNS -- an object with the following members: - zoneSigned -- true if the zone has been signed, false otherwise. - delegationSigned -- boolean true if there are DS records in the parent, false otherwise. - maxSigLife -- an integer representing the signature lifetime in seconds to be used when creating the RRSIG DS record in the parent zone [RFC5910]. - dsData -- an array of objects, each with the following members: - + keyTag -- an integer as specified by the key tag field of a DNS DS record as specified by [RFC4034] in presentation format - + algorithm -- an integer as specified by the algorithm field of a DNS DS record as described by RFC 4034 in presentation format - + digest -- a string as specified by the digest field of a DNS DS record as specified by RFC 4034 in presentation format - + digestType -- an integer as specified by the digest type field of a DNS DS record as specified by RFC 4034 in presentation format
+- unicodeName -- a string containing a domain name with U-labels as described in Section 3 - variants -- an array of objects, each containing the following values: - relation -- an array of strings, with each string denoting the relationship between the variants and the containing domain object (see Section 10.2.5 for a list of suggested variant relations). - idnTable -- the character string literal that represents the Internationalized Domain Name (IDN) table that has been registered in the IANA Repository of IDN Practices [IANA_IDNTABLES]. - variantNames -- an array of objects, with each object containing an "ldhName" member and a "unicodeName" member (see Section 3). - nameservers -- an array of nameserver objects as defined by Section 5.2 - secureDNS -- an object with the following members: - \circ zoneSigned -- boolean true if the zone has been signed, false otherwise. - delegationSigned -- boolean true if there are DS records in the parent, false otherwise. - maxSigLife -- an integer representing the signature lifetime in seconds to be used when creating the RRSIG DS record in the parent zone [RFC5910]. - dsData -- an array of objects, each with the following members: - keyTag -- an integer as specified by the key tag field of a DNS DS record as specified by [RFC4034] in presentation format - algorithm -- an integer as specified by the algorithm field of a DNS DS record as described by RFC 4034 in presentation format - digest -- a string as specified by the digest field of a DNS DS record as specified by RFC 4034 in presentation format - digestType -- an integer as specified by the digest type field of a DNS DS record as specified by RFC 4034 in presentation format - events -- see Section 4.5 - Inks -- see Section 4.2

-- + events -- see Section 4.5 - + links -- see Section 4.2 - keyData -- an array of objects, each with the following members: - + flags -- an integer representing the flags field value in the DNSKEY record [RFC4034] in presentation format - + protocol -- an integer representation of the protocol field value of the DNSKEY record [RFC4034] in presentation format - + publicKey -- a string representation of the public key in the DNSKEY record [RFC4034] in presentation format - + algorithm -- an integer as specified by the algorithm field of a DNSKEY record as specified by [RFC4034] in presentation format - + events -- see Section 4.5 - + links -- see Section 4.2
+• keyData -- an array of objects, each with the following members:

+- flags -- an integer representing the flags field value in the DNSKEY record [RFC4034] in presentation format - protocol -- an integer representation of the protocol field value of the DNSKEY record [RFC4034] in presentation format - publicKey -- a string representation of the public key in the DNSKEY record [RFC4034] in presentation format - algorithm -- an integer as specified by the algorithm field of a DNSKEY record as specified by [RFC4034] in presentation format - events -- see Section 4.5 - Inks -- see Section 4.2